section-engineering-education/engineering-education/content/articles/how-to-embed-compose-desktop-application-to-swing-based-application/index.md

 - Composing a CFD using a Swing component

 ### Introduction
 With Compose for Desktop, you can create UIs with Kotlin and handle events responsively.
-Using Compose for Desktop increases the performance of the web applications, reduces memory usage, and has made it easier for developers to iterate on features.
+It increases the performance of web applications, reduces memory usage, and has made it easier for developers to iterate on features.
 Also, it requires no more XML or templating language.
 In this way, you can still use the Swing and AWT components together with the Composable functions to build a desktop UI.

 Now let's get started :)